Why Regular Show Means so Much to Me

 Binge watching isn’t normally seen as “productive” or “a good use of time”, but I’ve come to find that there are some definite exceptions to that mindset.
 In fact, the first one’s indisputable – what if your goal is to finish eight seasons of a show within the week?
 Binge watching is the only productive way to get it done.
 That argument’s airtight.
 Plus, it’s going to take some extreme focus, dedication, and commitment to see your goals through.
 Those transferrable skills are executive-level resume worthy.

 There is something to be said for sitting down to a task and getting it done.
 Shows keep getting made and the to-watch list keeps piling up, until suddenly it’s just easier to procrastinate on everyone’s favorite method of procrastination.
 Pop some popcorn, turn off the lights, and turn on Netflix – it’s time to get some work done.
+This focus and attention to detail are skills that could easily be applied by a party planner organizing a large event.
 Here’s why we should all be pro-binge watching:

 Increase Focus